Opinion: Hungary and Poland win at Merkel's last EU summit | DW | 11.12.2020

 In summer, the Netherlands and other member states had agreed to take on joint debt to finance the coronavirus fund under the condition that governments such as those in Hungary and Poland could no longer use the European Union as a self-service store.
 For many years, the citizens of other EU member states had wondered why their taxes should be used to finance the corrupt clique surrounding Hungarian Prime Minister Victor Orban.

-But even the governments of Hungary and Poland have now voted for the compromise because, without the budget, the European Union would have been unable to take the action needed during the coronavirus pandemic.
+But even the governments of EU member states that had pushed for the Rule of Law Mechanism have now voted for the compromise because, without the budget, the European Union would have been unable to take the action needed during the coronavirus pandemic.
 With their veto threats, the autocrats in Hungary and Poland succeeded in putting a brake to the Rule of Law mechanism, which will continue to guarantee their impunity.

 It was always clear that the only way to make any impression on Orban and his kindred spirits in Poland's ruling Law and Justice (PiS) party was to hit them in their pocketbooks.
 The European Court of Justice has handed down a series of verdicts against both governments, but they are simply ignored.
 The sole method of constraining them is to take away their EU subsidies.